silenceluo/silenceluo.github.io/index.md

 I am a GPU/AI ASIC architect.
 I used to work at Amazon Labs126, Intel Labs and some startups.
 I am interested in the AI Processor architecture and design.

-I used to live and work in Boston and Silicon Valley, and now I am living in Shanghai, China.

 <!-- **<font color="#990000">   </font>** -->